32 Different Types of Moths in Oregon

 The head and rear make up the top of the ring, and it arches its back upward.

-Clover looper moths (Caenurgina crassiuscula) and caterpillars can be found in yards, vacant lots, open fields, and by the road since clover serves as a significant food source and spreads quickly as a weed.
+Clover looper moths (Caenurgina crassiuscula) and caterpillars can be found in yards, vacant lots, open fields, and by the road since clover is a significant food source and spreads quickly as a weed.

 12. Corn Earworm Moth